 This Old New House

-I'm not sure we can still call this our “Old New House” anymore.
-Here it is, August, 2009, more than six years after closing.
-We're finally finished, and it's really just our Old House, now, and we love it.
+I’m not sure we can still call this our “Old New House” anymore.
+Here it is, February, 2012, nearly nine years after closing.
+We're finally finished at a defensibly and temporarily terminal point in the proceedings, and it’s really just our Old House, now, and we love it.

 Some of the text has a clickable link that will take you to a progress report page (with pictures, of course) for that particular room.